Geodesic length and shifted weights in first-passage percolation: Introduction

 The restricted path length shape functions $\gpp$ and $\zgpp$ are connected with the FPP shape function $\mu$ in several ways.
 A key fact is that $\gpp$ and $\zgpp$ agree with $\mu$ on certain subsets of $\R^d$ described by positively homogeneous functions that are connected with geodesic length (Theorems \ref{thm:fpp10} and \ref{thm:gdiff}).
 Second, $\gpp$ and $\zgpp$ generate $\mu$ as the maximal positively homogeneous convex function dominated by $\gpp$ and $\zgpp$ (Remark \ref{rm:co}).
 Third, $\gpp$ and $\zgpp$ contain the information for generating all the shifts $\gly^{(h)}$ through convex duality (Theorem \ref{thm:fppb3} and Remark \ref{rmk:dual}).

 From this setting we derive two types of main results for FPP: results on the Euclidean length of geodesics and on the regularity of the shape function as a function of the weight shift, briefly summarized in the next two paragraphs.
-The proofs come through a combination of \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=2pt \item versions of the van den Berg-Kesten modification arguments \cite{Ber-Kes-93}, \item the convex duality (Theorem \ref{thm:fppb3}), and \item a shape theorem for the altered FPP models (Theorem \ref{thm:Gpp9} and Theorem \ref{thm:shape-G2} in Appendix \ref{a:gpp}). \end{enumerate} Our results are valid on $\Z^d$ in all dimensions $d\ge 2$, under the standard moment bound needed for the shape theorem and the assumption that the minimum of the edge weight $t(e)$ does not percolate.
+The proofs come through a combination of \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=2pt \item versions of the van den Berg-Kesten modification arguments \cite{Ber-Kes-93}, \item the convex duality (Theorem \ref{thm:fppb3}), and \item a shape theorem for the altered FPP models (Theorem \ref{thm:Gpp9} and Theorem \ref{thm:shape-G2} in Appendix \ref{a:gpp}). \end{enumerate} Our results are valid on $\Z^d$ in all dimensions $d\ge 2$, under the standard moment bound needed for the shape theorem and the assumption that the minimum of the edge weight $t(e)$ has probability strictly below $p_c$.